Traveling Vineyard Cruise Planners Freedom at Home Team - Dawn Ava Gray Direct Contract World Stella & Dot Work at Home Flex Jobs

 The fact is, not every project will be a good fit for you.

 As I mentioned in point #2 earlier, you have to be discerning about who you work for.
 Sometimes, you may get excited and absent-mindedly sign on to work for two similar projects or brands that would place you in a sticky situation of conflict of interest.
-This is a mistake that I have made as a freelancer, but I learned quickly from a few bad situations that I needed to be more discerning.
-Before taking on a project, assess if you can (1) manage that project alongside your current commitments, and (2) determine whether there would be any competing parties you are working for.
+This is a mistake that I have made as a freelancer, but, I learned quickly from a few bad situations that I needed to be more discerning.

-5. Accept, learn and move on.
+5. Accept, Learn, and Move On

 “For every failure, there is an alternative course of action.” – Mary Kay Ash

 Some of the best entrepreneurs in the world are who they are because they experienced failure and mistakes, yet they learned from them and rose above them.
 It can be a discouraging experience to go through failures, especially when you’re a freelancer.
-The key to turning that failure into success though, is to accept you’ve made a mistake, learn not to commit the same mistakes again, and move on.
+The key to turning that failure into success though is to accept you’ve made a mistake, learn not to commit the same mistakes again, and move on.

-Lexi says:
+Lexi

 Great post, Martine!
 I have been through a lot of mistakes just like you, but like you said “Accept, Learn and Move on”!
 That’s the only way to get us through a successful freelance career.